bwaldvogel/jackson-issue/README.md

-# Jackson - "Could not resolve type id" issue #
+# Jackson - ["Could not resolve type id" issue ][jackson-databind-issue] #

-Reproducible failing unit test for a Jackson issue when `ObjectMapper.registerSubtypes` is called after the first read/write use of the mapper.
+Reproducible failing unit test for a Jackson issue when `ObjectMapper.registerSubtypes` is called after the first read/write use of the mapper: [jackson-databind issue #708][jackson-databind-issue]

 ## Howto ##